TanakaShumba/TanakaShumba/README.md

 ---

 ## Professional Summary
-Detail-oriented and analytical Cybersecurity professional with a B.S. in Cybersecurity and currently pursuing an M.S. in Computer Science – Cybersecurity.
+Detail oriented and analytical Cybersecurity professional with a B.S. in Cybersecurity and currently pursuing an M.S. in Computer Science – Cybersecurity.
 Experienced in IT support, threat detection, and incident response with proficiency in Python, Java, C++, and network analysis tools.
 Skilled at troubleshooting systems, developing secure applications, and communicating technical information effectively.
 Passionate about applying hands-on security expertise in dynamic environments.

 ---

 ## Education
 - **Troy University** – M.S., Computer Science – Cybersecurity | Expected 05/2026
-- **Troy University** – B.S., Cybersecurity | 12/2023
+- **Troy University** – B.S.
+Cybersecurity | 12/2023

 ---